eramdam/damien.zone/src/drafts/2025-15-01-ugly-afternoon.md

 ## Improving on it

-After that, I ~~had the perfect excuse to play Balatro~~ had to test the mod to make sure nothing crashed or behaved weirdly, and hooray, everything worked just fine!
-The only "issue" was that the "Sell" target for jokers was _way_ too close to the main joker area which made it **very** easy to accidentally sell a joker when re-arranging them quickly (ask me how I know).
+After that, I ~~had the perfect excuse to play Balatro~~ had to test the mod to make sure nothing crashed or behaved weirdly.
+Thankfully, everything worked just fine!
+The only "issue" was that the "Sell" target for jokers was _way_ too close to the main joker area, which made it too easy to accidentally sell a joker when re-arranging them quickly (ask me how I know).

 ![](/img/blog/balatro-touch/balatro-touch-og-sell-zone.webp "Balatro with the touch control mod, showing the default sell zone for jokers (in the top right of the game's UI)")